 We collect new data on ethnic settlement areas in Europe since 1855.
 Our main independent variable is defined at the edge-level and measures whether its vertices j and k are located in the same ethnic group or not.
-We construct this measure
+We construct this measure from 73 historical maps that depict changes in ethnic settlement patterns over the past 165 years.
+Some of these changes are well known and documented - in particular genocides and population exchanges - while assimilation has altered the

-5We define 'Europe' in physical geographic terms, its eastern border being the Bosporus, the Black Sea, the Carpathian mountain ridge, the Caspian Sea, and the Ural.
+Black Sea, the Carpathian mountain ridge, the Caspian Sea, and the Ural.
 This avoids bias from definitions based on existing states.

-6The hexagonal structure minimizes geographic distortion.
+&lt;sup>6The hexagonal structure minimizes geographic distortion.
 Appendix D shows robustness to varying the graph's exact location, resolution, and structure.

-7Appendix D analyzes alternative temporal structures.
+&lt;sup>7Appendix D analyzes alternative temporal structures.